-Use a mediation service, send a statutory demand, go to court or make someone bankrupt if a person or business owes you money.
+Use a mediation service, go to court, send a statutory demand or make someone bankrupt if a person or business owes you money.

 Mediation is when an impartial person - trained in dealing with difficult discussions between 2 opposing sides - acts like a referee in a dispute.

 There can be a fee for mediation but it is cheaper than hiring a solicitor and taking court action.
 The fee is based on how much is owed.

-If mediation doesn’t work, you can make a court claim for your money.
+You can make a court claim for your money if mediation doesn’t work.

-If the money owed is less than £100,000 and owed by no more than 2 people or 2 organisations, you can make a claim online.
+You can make a claim online if the money owed is less than £100,000 and owed by no more than 2 people or 2 organisations.

 The court can order the money to be paid.

 You can use a statutory demand to ask for money you’re owed from a person or business.

-If the person who owes you money ignores the statutory demand or can’t repay the money, you can ask a court to make them bankrupt (but only if you’re owed more than £750).
+If they ignore the statutory demand or can’t repay the money, you can apply to a court to:

 However, the costs are high and you may not get any of your money back.
 Get legal advice before doing this if you’re unsure.